 The Academy provides on-premise studios for each student during their course of study.
 The open-design studio arrangement is designed to promote the exchange of ideas and thinking across disciplines.
-Studios are shared in the first-year and private in the second-year.

 LEARNING RESOURCES

 The Academy provides students with access to a wide range of resources to enhance their research methods and studio practice.